awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 The component configuration IPC service lets you do the following:
 + Get and set component configuration parameters
 + Subscribe to component configuration updates
-+ Validate component configuration updates before the kernel applies them
++ Validate component configuration updates before the nucleus applies them

 ### Operations<a name="ipc-component-configuration-operations"></a>